Overview

 fetch_api_call

-Get a sample Fetch API response for a block, listing, or page — exactly what the frontend receives when calling the Frontic API.
+Get a sample Fetch API response for a block, listing, tree, or page — exactly what the frontend receives when calling the Frontic API.
 Useful for understanding the response shape before building your frontend.

 delete_resource